daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 These foci grant influence through training and persuasion, by direct mental manipulation, by using fame to get people's attention and influence their actions, ou simply by knowing and learning things that affect later decisions.
 In this sense, the concept of influence is broad.

-**Connection:** Choose four relevant connections from the Focus Connections list.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.

-**Additional Equipment:** Any object necessary to achieve the influence suggested should be granted as additional equipment.
+**Equipement Supplémentaire:** Any object necessary to achieve the influence suggested should be granted as additional equipment.
 Some influence foci don't require anything to gain ou retain their benefits.

-**Minor Effect Suggestions:** The range ou duration of the influencing ability is doubled.
+**Suggestions d'Effet Mineur:** The range ou duration of the influencing ability is doubled.

-**Major Effect Suggestions:** An ally ou indicated target can take an additional action.
+**Suggestions d'Effet Majeur:** An ally ou indicated target can take an additional action.

-The following are examples and not meant to provide a complete list of all possible foci in this category.
+La liste ci-après ne sont que des exemples et n'est pas une liste complète de toutes les Motivations possibles pour cette catégorie.

 * Commande aux pouvoirs Mentaux
 * Poursuit des Sciences Etranges